 The Odds of Getting Pregnant

-But there are some factors that can affect your chance of getting pregnant:
+But there are some things that can affect your chance of getting pregnant:

 - Age.
-After you reach age 30, your chances of conceiving in any given month diminish, and they decrease as you age, dropping steeply in your 40s.
+After you reach age 30, your chances of conceiving in any given month fall, and they decrease as you age, dropping steeply in your 40s.

 - Irregular menstrual cycles.
 Having an irregular cycle makes it tricky to calculate when you're ovulating, thus making it difficult to know the ideal time to have sex.